 No experience?
 No problem!
 It is necessary to be curious and interested in programming, computer science and artificial intelligence.

-Justin Hart, a clinical assistant professor with the College of Natural Sciences and a postdoctoral fellow affiliated with the Learning Agents Research Group, will be teaching students how to build and program robots.
-Tiffany Buckley has worked at UTCS for 13 years on admissions, enrollment, student organizations and diversity initiatives.
-She is currently working on summer camps.
+Dr. Justin Hart, assistant director of Texas Robotics and an assistant professor of practice with the College of Natural Sciences, the Department of Computer Science, and the Learning Agents Research Group, will be teaching students how to build and program robots.
+Camp Directors, Tiffany Buckley and Mary Esther Middleton have worked for the Department of Computer Science for 15+ years on summer camps, admissions, enrollment, student organizations and diversity initiatives.

 Cost of Camp

 Prior to June 1 - Full refund minus a $100 deposit per session canceled.